 The core gameplay revolves around jobs.
 There are a variety of jobs to pick from, including classic professions like Mage and Thief as well as wackier alternatives like Cat or Chef.
 Your character’s job, coupled with their personality type, impacts almost everything about them, from what they wear and can do in battle to how they interact with other party members.
 Miitopia’s appeal stems from these interactions but it also leads to some randomization which can be a bit frustrating.

-Battles are very basic; however, because the game is turn-based and you only control your main character, you don’t get to play it very often.
-Instead, you watch characters get into petty fights or cheer one other on as the results of your previous decisions play out.
-These occurrences are entertaining to watch for a short time, but they are far too fleeting to keep the player’s attention for the duration of the game.
+The battle system is basic and plays automatically.
+It is turn-based but you don’t control your main character.
+You can see other characters act based on the choices that you make in the game.
+This is only entertaining the first few times but as you play more of the game, getting into different battles, the repetition soon kicks in and stops you from enjoying the combat.
 Miitopia’s fighting and exploration are very basic.
 Most of the time when exploring, all you are doing is automatically running through an area and, on rare occasions, choosing to pursue a path or explore an object such as a treasure box.
 When you face foes, you’ll be thrown into a turn-based battle where you’ll have absolutely little control over what you do in combat.

 The auto-battle nature of Miitopic reduces your interaction in the game making it feel more like an interactive movie than a proper RPG.
-You can’t even give your party members broad orders like attacking the same enemy or defending from an attack since they’ll do whatever they want, squandering resources and allowing their “wacky” personality idiosyncrasies to take center stage instead of destroying enemies quickly.
+You won’t be able to order your party around in Miitopia like giving them the command to attack or defend and have to resort to sticking back and relying on their personality doing the work.
+They can waste resources and time instead of taking the time to destroy your enemies.
 As a result, you spend more time passively observing fights and exploring than actively participating in them.

 When you’re exploring, you’ll come across inns regularly, and you may strengthen your characters’ bonds by putting them in the same rooms.
 They can gain new fighting talents and aid each other out in fights with better connections.
 Sadly, the game’s character interaction has its flaws too.
 You can experience short skits when fulfilling various conditions but many of these sketches and conversation segments start to repeat themselves, losing their attraction rapidly.
 The randomness factor certainly doesn’t help here.